baby bath stuff

 Use Safe Bath Toys

 Avoid toys with small parts that could pose a choking hazard (if it fits in a toiletpaper tube, it’s a choking hazard).
 Choose toys that are easy to clean and dry—that means toys without tons of nooks or crannies where bacteria and germs can hide.
+Solid, sealed toys are a great option to prevent internal mold growth.

 Install a Faucet Cover